Cray-HPE/docs-csm/operations/rack_resiliency/Setup_of_Rack_Resiliency.md

 This Ansible role uses the discovery results (`rr_hw_discovery.json`) from [Placement discovery](#placement-discovery) and applies Kubernetes zoning for master and worker nodes.
 For more information, see [Kubernetes zones](Zones.md#kubernetes-zones).

-### Apply Kyverno policy

-This Ansible role applies the Kyverno cluster policy `insert-labels-topology-constraints`.
-For more information, see [Kyverno Policy](Kyverno_Policy.md).

 ## Ceph setup